DBHeise/fileid/README.md

 Like the linux utility "file", this tool will take an arbirtrary blob and attempt to identify the file type/extension based on magic numbers.
 In addition it will attempt to pull as much pertinant details as it knows from the file about its format.

 It will identify specific formats in container formats.
-For example it will identify Office file types specifically for OLE Structured Storage files
+For example it will identify Microsoft Office file types specifically for OLE Structured Storage files (doc, xls, ppt, pub, vsd, etc)

-Build scripts are included for both gcc and MSVS builds
+Build scripts are included for both gcc (4.4.7) and Microsoft Visual Studio (2015) builds

 # Usage
 ```